Women in Tech: Making Progress for Workplace Equality

 As a brief reminder, the Equal Employment Opportunity Commission (EEOC) makes clear that Title VII of the Civil Rights Act prohibits discrimination against employees on the basis of sex in any and all aspects of employment, including:

 - Job assignments;

 - Promotions and demotions;

 - Any additional terms or conditions of a person’s employment.

 If your employer has discriminated against you based on sex, including if you have not received equal pay for equal work, you may be able to file an employment discrimination lawsuit.
 An experienced employment discrimination lawyer can assist with your claim.
-Contact Scott • Wagner and Associates to discuss your case.
+Contact Scott Law Team to discuss your case.